Selling online

 This leads to the first fundamental rule: you need external input to price your product correctly.

-By comparing these numbers, you can determine the optimal price range.
+By comparing these numbers, you can determine the optimal pricing range.
+Alex Hormozi breaks it down visually in this video:

 From my experience, most creators and founders never ask their customers these questions.
 I don’t need to explain what a huge mistake that is.